 In Canada we have two layers of income tax – federal and provincial.
 To illustrate how marginal tax rates work, my example shows tax rates for Alberta residents and encompasses both provincial and federal tax.

-For the year 2015, there are five tax brackets:
+For the year 2016, there are many tax brackets: